MaartenBrijker/project/processbook.md

 Fixed that dropbox doesn't need a login anymore together with Emma.
 Also looked on conversion methods in order to change the .caf into a more widely used format.
 Didn't succed fully however...

 # DAY 3|5
+beta version submitted, but still some stuff need to be implemented.
+Working on in the weekend.

+# DAY 3|6

+# DAY 3|7

 # DAY 4|1
 # DAY 4|2
 # DAY 4|3